Simplification Strategies for the Qutrit ZX-Calculus: Discussion and Outlook

-In this work, we have advocated for the use of the ZX-calculus as a convenient graphical framework for treating a broad range of many-body problems on equal footing, and for diagnosing the complexity of interesting families of problems.
-When the solution to a problem is encoded as a closed ZX-diagram, this solution can be obtained via full diagram simplification by applying the rules of the calculus.
-The problem can be solved \emph{efficiently} when the diagram encoding its answer is in the stabilizer fragment of the calculus.
-In this work specifically, we have fleshed out the simplifications strategies that make this apparent for the case of qutrits.

-We also looked at two case studies.
-We reviewed complexity results on evaluating the Jones polynomial and counting graph colourings, two problems which can be cast in tensor network form.
-We then recovered known complexity results using only the language of the ZX-calculus.
+In this work, we leveraged local complementation and pivot operations to flesh out non-trivial simplifications strategies for qutrit ZX diagrams.
+We expect these results to have immediate uses in qutrit circuit optimisation.

+Somewhat tangentially, we have also used our new simplification strategies to provide complexity-theoretic insight into certain tensor network problems that demonstrate a `step-change' in complexity when the dimension $d$ carried by the wires is greater than a particular value.
+When such problems are translated into the ZX-calculus, this step-change corresponds to whether a diagram is inside or outside of the efficiently reducible stabilizer fragment of the calculus.

+A main path for future work entails the generalisation of our stabilizer simplification rules to qudits of higher dimensions.
+Recent work on the completeness of the stabilizer fragment of the qudit ZX-calculus for odd prime $d$ should provide insight and motivation, as well as some very elegant simplifications to the calculus \cite{Booth_2022}.
+Among these simplifications are a restoration of the maxim `only topology matters' \cite{Carette_2021}, and a representation of any stabilizer phase as a tuple $(x, y) \in \mathbb{Z}_d \times \mathbb{Z}_d$.
+It would be useful to rederive the qutrit results given here in the language of Ref. \cite{Carette_2021}.
+The relevant notion therein is that of `flexsymmetry', which has also been employed in recent relevant work on qutrit ZX-calculus \cite{van_de_Wetering_2022}.

+On a related note, Ref. \cite{Booth_2022} concludes by asking about extending their stabilizer fragment completeness results to non-prime dimensions $d$.
+In the first author's MSc theis, we defined a parametrisation of stabilizer phases as tuples $(x, y)$ from some group isomorphic to $\mathbb{Z}_d \times \mathbb{Z}_d$ valid for \emph{all} dimensions $d$, not just odd prime ones \cite[Theorem 5.2]{TeagueMasters}.
+Although finding such a parametrisation is not the main obstacle to extending these completeness results to non-prime dimensions, we feel obliged to refer to this result in case it can contribute towards this endeavour, as to the extent of our knowledge it has not appeared yet in the literature.

-A main path for future work entails the generalisation of our stabilizer simplification rules to all prime dimensions.
-This in turn also motivates work in circuit extraction \cite{backens2020again} for qudit circuits; one could hope to find graph-theoretic simplification \cite{graph_theoretic_simplification} strategies analogous to those for the case of qubits.
-Another direction regards defining scalar-exact versions of the rewrite rules, which would be necessary for concrete applications to problems where $d$-state systems are the native degrees of freedom.
+The other primary direction of further applied research is in circuit extraction \cite{backens2020again} for qudit circuits, where one could hope to find graph-theoretic simplification \cite{graph_theoretic_simplification} strategies analogous to those for the case of qubits.